MaxKampsVu/opendc-battery/README_BATTERY.md

  carbon trace that models a simple sinusoidal wave simulating periodic low and high carbon emission phases.

 ### Output Files:
 The results of the experiment can be found in the folder `output`.
-The folder additionally includes the following files specific batteries:
+The folder additionally includes the following files specific to batteries:
 - `battery.parquet`: Contains data related to battery performance.
 - `batteryAdapter.parquet`: Contains data related to the powerAdapter managing Battery and Power Source usage.

 ### Interpreting the results:

 The plot below illustrates the experimental results.
-The Battery charges during low-carbon periods, causing a spike in power draw, while carbon emissions flatten when the Battery discharges.
+The battery charges during low-carbon periods, causing a spike in power draw, while carbon emissions flatten when the battery discharges.

 ![](readme-battery-pictures/correctnessStacked.png)